Cocaine Addiction Treatment

 Detoxing from drugs and alcohol shouldn’t stop you from seeking addiction treatment.
-Our medical team makes sure this process is safe and as comfortable as possible.
+Promises medical team makes sure this process is safe and as comfortable as possible.
 You may experience cocaine withdrawal symptoms if you’ve been abusing drugs regularly.
 Alcohol abuse can also cause serious withdrawal symptoms.
 We use medications and alternative therapies to ease these withdrawal symptoms.
 Our caring team of professionals attends to you around the clock to ease discomfort.
 You can go through drug detox in one of our state-of-the-art detox facilities.
 We can also recommend a reputable detox center nearby.

 - Individual behavioral therapy

 - Alternative approaches like massage therapy and acupuncture